atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 Initially, you will likely need at least two AWS accounts for the following teams:

-1. **Business Application Development Team** - A development AWS account for the initial application or data services development team.
+1. **Application Development Team** - A development AWS account for the initial application or data services development team.

 2. **Cloud Administrator Team** - A development AWS account for the initial few cloud administrators to experiment, develop, and perform early testing of changes to the foundation.